Yoav666s/dnd-wiki/collections/_races/nornfeld/metamorphe.md

 Their skin has a sickly grey-ish purple tone, and their eyes are pitch black.
 They can change shape, and they prefer to do so around other people, or mirors.

 # Blend In
 Metamorphes like to blend in with other races in society, hiding their true form under the guise of other humanoids.
+They're good at passing themselves off as other people, and use that ability to their greatest advantage.

 # Metamorphe Traits
 It’s hard to make generalizations about metamorphes, but your metamorphe character has these traits.